 The tentative locaction for the KIAAA Workshop and LTI Courses will be held in Manhattan at the Four Points Sheraton on Monday 11/11/2019.
-The workshop can be seen by clicking HERE. .
+The agenda for the workshop can be seen by clicking HERE. .
 If possible, come to the social on Sunday evening at the motel.
 This is a great way to network with other ADs from accross the state.
 Hotel reservations can be made by clicking HERE.

 There will be LTI courses offered on Sunday.
 LTI 510 will be offered at 9:00am.
 LTI 502, LTI 508, LTI 705 will be offered from 2pm-6pm on Sunday.